Hokins7/Hokins7/README.md

 ### My name is Anatolii Senko.

-This is a repository of my QA Automation projects using mostly HTML, CSS, JavaScript, Cypress.io and other mixed in
+This is a repository of my QA Automation projects using mostly HTML, CSS, JavaScript, Cypress.io and other mixed in.

 <img src="https://raw.githubusercontent.com/Hokins7/Hokins7/master/Anatolii Senko (2).png" alt="banner with Anatolii Senko info">